Become a Registered Nurse at UHBW

 Final interview

-A small number of candidates who are successful in the assessment centre testing, will be invited for a final interview in the afternoon.
+Candidates who are successful in the assessment centre, will be invited for a final interview in the afternoon.

 Starting date